0

 Disclosed Income

-Annual creative income reported by just 66 users.
+Annual creative income reported by just 66 of 129 surveyed users.
+63 declined to share a number.
 The actual figure is higher.

 87%